 Because I’ve experienced emotional abuse.

 I remember having to ask for permission to hang out with friends.
 I was hassled about what I chose to wear.
 I hardly used social media, because liking a post from a friend seemed to cause an argument.
-I wouldn’t even think about talking to a guy – because I was told that was disrespectful.
+I wouldn’t even think about talking to another guy – because I was told that was disrespectful.
 I once re-negotiated my worth for what I thought was love.
+Thankfully I didn’t stay there.

-Now, I’m the older sister to thousands of Kiwi women.
+Now, I am the older sister to thousands of Kiwi women.

 The older sister I needed when I was younger.
 A voice that says slow down, to not rush into a relationship.
 To build a healthy relationship with yourself first.
 Every woman has a purpose to serve, so why the hell would we let someone get in our way?